pantheon-systems/wordpress-composer-managed/README.md

 ### Using Roots Sage starter theme

-We've included a Sage Install script that can be run via composer.
+We've included a Sage Install script that can be run via Composer.
 This will install the Sage starter theme from Roots, ensure all dependencies are installed, and adds a `post-install-cmd` hook to the `composer.json`.
 For more information see [Installing Sage](docs/Installing-Sage.md).
 The command to run the script is below.

 ```
 composer install-sage